yschen25/yschen25/README.md

 An interviewer and mentor for junior engineers.
 Have experiences on collaboration with people from various countries including Dominica government while working for an international company.

+I was doing my side projects - sell paintings online and writing articles to share technical and working experiences during the gaps between employments.

 <br/>

 ## ✏ 𝗦𝗞𝗜𝗟𝗟𝗦